gsbitse/gsb_feature_migrate/README.md

-GSB Feeds module.
+GSB Feature Migrate.

-This module is used mainly to provide plugins for Feeds that are used during GSB migration.
+This module is used mainly to provide plugins for Feeds that are used during GSB migration and contains exported Feeds importers.